govindchari/govindchari.github.io/wip_posts/2023-09-19-solving-lasso.md

 x^{k+1} = \mathcal{S}_{\lambda/L}\left(x^k - \frac{1}{L}A^\top(Ax^k-b)\right)
 $$

+Where $L$ is the maximum eigenvalue of $A^\topA$.
+This can quickly be computed via [power iteration](https://en.wikipedia.org/wiki/Power_iteration).

-It can be shown that this algorithm has a convergence rate of $\mathcal{O}(1 / t)$ meaning that if we double the number of iterations, we double the accuracy of the solution.
+It can be shown that this algorithm has a worst-case convergence rate of $\mathcal{O}(1 / t)$ meaning that if we double the number of iterations, we double the accuracy of the solution.
 This is already better than subgradient method, but is not the best we can do.

 ## FISTA
 ISTA was used for a while, but it can be painfully slow to converge.
-In 2009 Beck and Teboulle introduced FISTA (Fast Iterative Shrinking Threshold Algorithm) where they used momentum to accelerate ISTA and were able to achieve the optimal convergence rate of $\mathcal{O}(1 / t^2)$ <d-cite key="Beck2009Fast"></d-cite>.
+In 2009 Beck and Teboulle introduced FISTA (Fast Iterative Shrinking Threshold Algorithm) where they used momentum to accelerate ISTA and were able to achieve the optimal worst-case convergence rate of $\mathcal{O}(1 / t^2)$ <d-cite key="Beck2009Fast"></d-cite>.

 ## ADMM